quicwg/multipath/draft-lmbdhk-quic-multipath.md

   * Congestion Control, RTT measurements and PMTU discovery should be per-path (following {{QUIC-TRANSPORT}})
   * A path is determined by the 4-tuple of source and destination IP address as well as source and destination port.
 Therefore there can be at most one active paths/connection ID per 4-tuple.

-The path management specified in {{Section 9 of RFC9000}} fulfills multiple goals: it directs a peer to switch sending through a new preferred path, and it allows the peer to release resources associated with the old path.
+The path management specified in {{Section 9 of QUIC-TRANSPORT}} fulfills multiple goals: it directs a peer to switch sending through a new preferred path, and it allows the peer to release resources associated with the old path.
 Multipath requires several changes to that mechanism:

   *  Allow simultaneous transmission of non probing frames on multiple paths.
   *  Continue using an existing path even if non-probing frames have been received on another path.
   *  Manage the removal of paths that have been abandoned.

-As such this extension specifies a departure from the specification of path management in {{Section 9 of RFC9000}} and therefore requires negotiation between the two endpoints using a new transport parameter, as specified in {{nego}}.
+As such this extension specifies a departure from the specification of path management in {{Section 9 of QUIC-TRANSPORT}} and therefore requires negotiation between the two endpoints using a new transport parameter, as specified in {{nego}}.

 This proposal supports the negotiation of either the use of one packet number space for all paths or the use of separate packet number spaces per path.
 While separate packet number spaces allow for more efficient ACK encoding, especially when paths have highly different latencies, this approach requires the use of a connection ID.
 Therefore use of a single number space can be beneficial in highly constrained networks that do not benefit from exposing the connection ID in the header.
 While both approaches are supported by the specification in this version of the document, the intention for the final publication of a multipath extension for QUIC is to choose one option in order to avoid incompatibility.
 More evaluation and implementation experience is needed to select one approach before final publication.
 Some discussion about pros and cons can be found here: https://github.com/mirjak/draft-lmbdhk-quic-multipath/blob/master/presentations/PacketNumberSpace_s.pdf